Netflix/metaflow-docs/docs/v/r/metaflow/failures.md

 </TabItem>
 </Tabs>

 you may end up withdrawing up to $4000 instead of the intended $1000.
-To make sure no one will accidentally retry a step with _destructive side-effects_ like this, you should add `times=0` in the step code:
+To make sure no one will accidentally retry a step with _destructive side effects_ like this, you should add `times=0` in the step code:

 ```r title="moneyflow.R"
 metaflow("MoneyFlow") %>%